aleen42/css/codrops/pseudoClass/visited/visited.md

 - Baron's solution limits the CSS properties that can be used to style visited links to **color**, **background-color**, **border-*-color**, **outline-color** and, **column-rule-color.**
 - This means that the above properties are the only properties you can use to style `:visited` links that would actually work.
 - There's also an "anomaly" related to the **background-color** applied to a link using `:visited`: the background color in the `:visited` state won't be applied to the link unless an actual "real" background color is applied to the link prior to its visited state - that is, in its `:link` state.
+- For example, the following will **not** apply a background color to the visited link:

 ```css
 a:link {